giacbrd/SmartPipeline/docs/usage.rst

 Concurrent stages will call the method on different subsets of the data flow, concurrently.

 :class:`.DataItem` data is kept in the :attr:`.DataItem.payload`, a read-only serializable dictionary.
-Other methods allow to enrich an item with metadata.
+Other methods allow to enrich an item with metadata, extra stuff as temporary data or descriptors of the item, so as to isolate all and only the data the pipeline produces in the payload.

 A simple example of a stage that takes the previously generated items and substitute specific patterns in the string with a fixed string.